London Resort: Reactions

-The project has received mixed responses within Kent.
+The project received mixed responses within Kent.
 A commentary in the London Evening Standard in October 2012 called into question the commitment of some of the development partners, namely landowner Lafarge Tarmac, builder Brookfield Construction and property company Development Securities.
-In December 2012 the project secured the services of Chris Townsend, as its commercial director.
-Townsend performed the same role for the London Organising Committee of the Olympic and Paralympic Games on behalf of the London 2012 Summer Olympics and is charged with attracting investors for debt and equity funding.
+In December 2012 the project secured the services of Chris Townsend as its commercial director.
+Townsend performed the same role for the London Organising Committee of the Olympic and Paralympic Games on behalf of the London 2012 Summer Olympics and was charged with attracting investors for debt and equity funding.

 In September 2020, the conservation charity Buglife began a campaign to save the Swanscombe Peninsula from development and to have the site designated as a Site of Special Scientific Interest.
-Buglife describe the peninsula as “a brownfield of the highest quality for wildlife, as well as a valued community space for walking, bird watching, angling and escaping the hustle and bustle of North Kent”.
+Buglife described the peninsula as “a brownfield of the highest quality for wildlife, as well as a valued community space for walking, bird watching, angling and escaping the hustle and bustle of North Kent”.
 In March 2021, Natural England designated the Swanscombe Peninsula as a SSSI for nationally important invertebrates, breeding birds, plants and geology.
 This designation was subject to a four-month period (until 12 July 2021) in which anyone could make representations or object to the notification.
 Following the ending of the representation period, London Resort Company Holdings announced that they had objected to the designation, and accused Natural England of seeking to frustrate their planning application.
-In response, Buglife described the objection as a "transparent PR effort that misrepresents the data of their London Resort’s own wildlife surveys".
+In response, Buglife described the objection as a "transparent PR effort that misrepresents the data of London Resort's own wildlife surveys".
 Natural England subsequently told the BBC that said it would try to address the concerns raised in a "small number of objections".
 On 10 November 2021, Natural England's Board met, and decided to confirm the SSSI designation.
 In doing so, it disregarded LRCH's objections to the SSSI, with the board papers making clear that only very minor adjustments would be made to the boundary.